Templates

 • Description - This optional, free-text field can contain any description a user finds useful.

-• Commands - Lists common template commands and their keyboard shortcuts.
-Using one of these shortcuts copies the command text into the current template cell.
+• Commands - Lists common template commands and their purposes.
+Clicking on the Syntax value copies the command text, which can be pasted into the cells in the Template table.
 Users can also type the value by hand.
 The following commands are available:

 • Previous Command